 Capital One has an evolving list of transfer partners that provide added flexibility to its miles for Venture and Spark cardholders.
-Here’s everything you need to know about partners and if it is worth it to transfer your miles.
+Here’s everything you need to know about the issuer’s partners and if it is worth it to transfer your miles.

-Though perhaps not as well-known as transfer partners from brands like Chase or American Express, Capital One allows for Capital One Venture Rewards Credit Card,Capital One Venture X Rewards Credit Card and Capital One Spark Miles for Business rewards cardholders to transfer miles to select airline and hotel partners.
-The list of Capital One transfer partners changes often, with British Airways, TAP Air Portugal and Turkish Airlines as the latest additions to the club.
+Though its partners may not be as well known as the partners for Chase or American Express, Capital One allows cardholders with its premium travel cards, like the Capital One Venture Rewards Credit Card,Capital One Venture X Rewards Credit Card, Capital One Spark Miles for Business and Capital One Spark Miles Select for Business*, to transfer miles to select airline and hotel partners.
+The list of Capital One transfer partners also changes often, and it’s common for the issuer to add new partners to the mix.

 Capital One hotel transfer partners

 Travelers who love the life of luxury may be pleased to learn that Accor Live Limitless, Choice Privileges and Wyndham Rewards are the three Capital One hotel partners.
 If you’re a loyal fan of any of these hotels, you should familiarize yourself with the transfer ratios beforehand.